Call of Duty: Black Ops — Cold War arrives with cross-generation, cross-platform play on November 13

 Call of Duty: Black Ops — Cold War will launch November 13 on the PC, PlayStation 4, and Xbox One.
 But this year’s big title from Activision will be “cross-generation,” meaning players will be able to play multiplayer with each other on both the current generation consoles and with next-generation players on the PlayStation 5 and Xbox Series X when those consoles launch.

 Like last year’s Call of Duty: Modern Warfare, Cold War will be playable across platforms, so players can team up with friends in multiplayer across PlayStation, Xbox, and PC.
-And they’ll be able to play each other across the current and next-generation machines in multiplayer and Warzone, Activision’s Call of Duty battle royale hit.
+And they’ll be able to play with each other across the current and next-generation machines in multiplayer and Warzone, Activision’s Call of Duty battle royale hit.

 Black Ops: Cold War is about deniable covert operations during the Cold War, the Vietnam War, and the Reagan presidency, which takes place in the later half of the 20th century.
 I like it because it reaches back to tumultuous times and tries to reinterpret what that history meant, through the lens of decades of available research.
 It feels like how, decades from now, video games will examine 2020 to understand what’s important for future generations.